 Charlotte grew up in New England, clammin’ and shuckin’ with her family on Cape Cod in the summers and enjoying the spoils of her homeland’s delectable cold water seafood.
-After an exclusive four-year commitment to Chipotle burritos in college, Michael expanded his palate and interest in food from all over the world, diving in head first and spending the past decade plus perfecting a wide array of recipes as an amateur chef (ruining a few dishes along the way, of course) and amassing a Smithsonian-worthy collection of hot sauce.
+After an exclusive four-year commitment to cheap burritos in college, Michael expanded his palate and interest in food from all over the world, diving in head first and spending the past decade plus perfecting a wide array of recipes as an amateur chef (and amassing a Smithsonian-worthy collection of hot sauce).

 OYSTERS ARE GOOD FOR THE PLANET!

 It’s true!
 Unlike many protein sources, oyster aquaculture is sustainable by its very nature – and we like that!
 Farming and harvesting oysters helps to improve sediment quality by loosening and dispersing silt and muck, adding oxygen to bottom waters and sediments.
 Additionally, oysters filter out all sorts of yucky stuff in the water column, both biological and manmade, as well as improve water clairty and quality by removing particulates, excess nutrients, and other organic materials.
 In many ways, they’re like the ocean’s boogers.
 Er, maybe we shouldn’t say that in our menu – but you get the gist!

 AND OYSTERS ARE GOOD FOR YOUR GARDEN OR FARM